khem-so/ArcGIS_Describe_Geodatabase/README.md

 Replaced dependency on [Python csv module](https://docs.python.org/3/library/csv.html) with [pandas.DataFrame.to_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html).
 Use of pandas DataFrame intended to allow for further extension.

 ## Purpose:
-### Write geodatabase structural details to file.
-Python-based replacement for some functionality of [X-Ray for ArcCatalog](https://www.arcgis.com/home/item.html?id=9ea218ff575f4a5195e01a2cae03a0ae), which is only available for ArcGIS 10.x.
+### Write geodatabase structural details to comma-separated text file.
+Python 3-based replacement for some functionality of [X-Ray for ArcCatalog](https://www.arcgis.com/home/item.html?id=9ea218ff575f4a5195e01a2cae03a0ae), which is only available for ArcGIS 10.x.

     Will create a unique .csv table for each table or feature class in a database detailing for each field:
         * name